Interior Finish Calculator Hub: Choose a Tool

 Fastest way to estimate paint

-- Choose coats (many projects use two coats; primer may be needed).
+- Choose coats.
+Many projects use two coats, and primer may be needed.

-- Use product coverage guidance (verify on the can).
+- Use product coverage guidance and verify it on the can.

-- Add a small overage for touch-ups and roller/brush loss.
+- Add a small overage for touch-ups and roller or brush loss.

 Use the Paint Calculator for quantities and the Paint Cost Calculator for budget planning.

 Drywall estimates typically start with total wall and ceiling area, then convert to sheet counts based on sheet size.
-Layout decisions (sheet orientation, seams, ceilings) and cut-ups around doors/windows influence waste and finishing time.
+Layout decisions, sheet orientation, seams, and cut-ups around doors and windows influence waste and finishing time.

 Practical drywall workflow